15 Top-Paying IT Certifications for 2019

 Path to certification: Achieving CCNP certification requires that you have achieved CCNA Routing and Switching and that you pass three exams—one for routing, one for switching, and one for troubleshooting.
 View the entire Cisco Certification Roadmap for a visual representation.

 Preparing for the exam?
-Check out our CCNP Routing and Switching e-Camp.
+Check out the following recommended courses:

-- Three are in virtualization and cloud computing (2, 4, and 11), down from four last year.
+- Five are in security, down from six last year.

 - Four are in cloud computing, up from two last year.